csherwood-usgs/CoreBx/README.md

 # CoreBx
 Code to analyze North Core Banks DEMs

-This is in ../proj/2019_DorianOBX/WayneWright_flights/CoreBx on my desktop.
-Same place on my laptop.
+This has been moved to ..crs/src ../proj/CoreBx on my latptop.
+Not yet moved on my desktop.

-April 9 - Switched DEM for September from _crop to _v3.
+December 11 2021 - Working on rebuilding laptop after new disk encryption installed.
+Renamed default branch from `master` to `main` and created branch `refac`, hoping to clean cobwebs out.

+### Data
+#### Original Analysis

 `Uncertainty_calcs.ipynb` - Overall estimates of uncertainty in N Core Banks calcs.

-`Analyze_stable_points.ipynb` - Calc. statistics on elevations pulled from GlobalMapper DEMs.
-Now out of date, because not yet run with _v3.
+`Analyze_rotated_stable_points_refac.ipynb` - Calc. statistics on elevations for stable points by pulling them from the gridded, rotated DEMs.
+Replaces earlier versions.

 `Depth_change_histograms.ipynb` - Kind of hypsometric view of changes in profiles.
 Last revised in Santa Cruz.
 Needs to be redone with latest calcs.

 `CoreBx_funcs.py` - Utility functions called by the notebooks below.

-`CoreBx_island_v2.ipynb` - Interpolate DEMS onto rotated grid for entire island.
-Produces `ncbanks.nc`
+`CoreBx_island_island_refac.ipynb` - Interpolate DEMS onto rotated grid for entire island.
+Produces 3D array of DEMs called `ncorebx_refac.nc`.
+This version replaces all of the previous `Process` scripts.
+Switched to rioxarray.
+No uses yaml file to define rotated coord. system.
+Tried to correct axis labelling for along- and cross-shore axes.

-`Process_CoreBx_island_v4.ipynb` - Current working version to process `ncbanks.nc` Older versions include `Process_CoreBx_island_v3.ipynb`

-`CoreBx_multi_v3.ipynb` - Current version to rotate N. Core Banks DEMs by region.
-Produces `region_X.nc` for nine regions.
-Starting with v3, a fill map is generated from a September surface that Andy made.
-Older versions are: `CoreBx_multi.ipynb` and `CoreBx_multi_v2.ipynb`.
-After this is run, then run:

-`Process_CoreBx_multi_v3.ipynb` - This makes the volume calcs and plots.
-Older versions: `Process_CoreBx_multi.ipynb` and `Process_CoreBx_multi_v2.ipynb`
+`Process_`

 `Centroid_test_profile.ipynb` - This uses `profile_a.csv` and makes the multi-plot profile results used in the eposter.